-Sanctions: The College views education to be its primary focus.
-However, when a violation of College policy, rules or regulations occurs, consequences for such actions must be enforced.
+The College views education to be its primary focus.
+However, when a violation of College Code of Conduct or Residence Hall Rules or Regulations occurs, consequences for such actions must be enforced.
 The College will attempt mediation when appropriate.

 Warning/Reprimand: Verbal or Written notice that any further violations may be cause for further disciplinary action.

 Referral for Assistance: Recommendation that assistance be sought out from various campus services and/or outside agencies to specifically address the situation.

 Drug/Alcohol Probation: May be used for a drug/alcohol violation.
 Formal notification that further violations may result in additional sanctions.
 Past probation will be considered in the event of similar future violations.